jupyter/nbviewer.org-deploy/README.md

 The tasks have two categories:

 1. managing nbviewer servers on rackspace (run from your laptop), and
-2. launching/upgrading nbviewer itself in docker (run on the remote)
+2. launching/upgrading nbviewer itself in docker (run on the remote via docker-machine)

 ## Quickstart: upgrading nbviewer